sandmman/CloudEnvironment/README.md

 - `env` - Allows to search for a value mapped to an environment variable.
 - `file` - Allows to search for a value in a JSON file.

 You specify lookup keys and search patterns in a file named `mappings.json`.
-This file must exist in a `config` folder under the root folder of your Swift project.
+This file should reside in a `config` folder under the root folder of your Swift project.
 The following shows an example of a `mappings.json` file:

 ```javascript
 {